 1. Your friends, colleagues and peers will think you are crazy when in the middle of the day you pull out a crumpled up index card from your pocket to check if you can go for lunch with them or if you have to call Mom because it’s “Important and Urgent”.
-Trust us, we know from first hand experience.
+Trust us, we know from first-hand experience.
 Likely no one in your office is using this strategy and that’s even more reason why you should.

 2. You need an endless supply of index cards.
 You’ll find them in Staples, row 17, in all colours.
 Wait until someone sees you pull out a pink one – priceless.

-3. You will want to complicate this strategy with all sorts of non-sense.
+3. You will want to complicate this strategy with all sorts of nonsense.
 That’s normal, you’re human, but don’t.

 For some strange reason sorting your daily activities into these categories allows us to get more done.

-There’s all sorts of reasons we can come up with for this…
+There are all sorts of reasons we can come up with for this…

 Maybe it’s the clear prioritization of goals and the personal embarrassment you feel when you’re spending all day working on “Not Important and Not Urgent” tasks.